Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Proposed Photonic Tensor Core Design

-Optical computing systems are subject to a variety of noises, such as optical encoding noise, WDM dispersion, and hardware imperfection.
-Here, we analyze the robustness of the proposed photonic tensor core \oMM design by deeply investigating its basic computation component \oDot.
+Analog optical computing systems are subject to various noises, e.g., encoding noise, WDM dispersion, and device imperfection.
+Here, we analyze the noise impact on fundamental \oDot unit and show its inherent robustness to variations.